AmauryCarrade/URLShortener/README.md

 If you want to enable URL rewriting, use the `.htaccess` file provided, or equivalent rewrite rules for another web server than Apache.

+## Update

+The only thing you need to save before updating is the salt (or simply the config section at the top of the file).
+So, to update:

+1. copy the config section somewhere;
+2. replace the `index.php` file with the new one;
+3. replace the default config with the saved config.

 ## Configuration